Mid adult woman watches as nurse takes blood pressure

 Fernandez and colleagues used data from the National Health Interview Survey from 2006 to 2019 to examine various measures of health care use by citizenship and ancestry, adjusting for age, gender, and variations by year.
 These findings imply that a large share of the Hispanic population may be “missing preventive care, either because of limited access to quality health care or overall barriers to access to care,” they suggested.

 In addition, the U.S. Hispanic population is more likely than the U.S. non-Hispanic white population to report that emergency rooms are their usual place of health care, 6% versus 4%.
-(Rates are 8% for foreign- and island-born U.S. Hispanics.)
+(Rates are 8% for foreign- and island-born U.S. Hispanic people.)
 “The inefficient use of emergency services relative to a traditional doctor’s office are well known, including higher medical expense in health care and higher out of pocket expense for patients, and the possibility that ailments may worsen before treatment,” the researchers point out.

 All U.S. Hispanic groups were less likely to visit a doctor in the previous two years than their non-Hispanic U.S. counterparts.
 The gap is widest for those born in Mexico (8 percentage points), Cuba (3 percentage points), and other countries in South and Central America (4 percentage points).